MySQL Setup

 gtid_mode: ONenforce_gtid_consistency: ON

-If gtid_mode is OFF, Supermetal will use file+position replication automatically.
+If gtid_mode is OFF, Supermetal uses file+position replication automatically.

 - In the AWS RDS console, navigate to "Parameter groups"